broadinstitute/gatk-sv/website/docs/advanced/docker/manual.md

   ensure you either stop or delete the VM after building the images.
   Stopping the VM won't delete the disk, and you may continue to incur disk usage charges.
-If you plan on re-using the VM, stopping is prefered as it preserves the configuration; otherwise, you may delete the VM and all the associated resources (attached disks in particular).
+If you plan on re-using the VM, stopping is preferred as it preserves the configuration; otherwise, you may delete the VM and all the associated resources (attached disks in particular).